-- 1. Upon receiving an allegation of non-compliance, the RIO and IRB Chair will consult to determine if there is a need for the Executive Committee to be established, with the RIO making the final determination.
-If there is no need for the Executive Committee, the RIO will determine any next steps, including documentation.
-If an Executive Committee is formed, it will review all material provided by the complainant to determine whether an investigation is warranted.
+- 1. Upon receiving an allegation of non-compliance, the RIO and IRB Chair will determine if there is a need for the Executive Committee to be established.
+Once formed the Executive Committee will review all material provided by the complainant to determine whether an investigation is warranted.
 This may include interviewing the complainant, if known, and reviewing any other documents the Executive Committee deems appropriate.
 The Executive Committee shall make reasonable efforts to avoid real or apparent conflicts of interest on the part of those involved in the inquiry phase. - 2.
 If the Executive Committee determines that there is not sufficient information to determine whether non-compliance has occurred and/or has no basis in fact, no further investigation will be required.
 The Executive Committee shall notify the complainant, if known, of the reasons for the decision. - 3.
 If the Executive Committee determines the allegation constitutes possible research misconduct, the allegation shall be referred to the Research Misconduct Committee.
-No further investigation will be required of the Executive Committee.
+No further investigation will be required of the Executive Committee. - 4.
+If the Executive Committee determines an investigation is warranted for matters other than research misconduct, the Executive Committee shall notify the respondent in writing, stating: